Do I need Plumbing approval?

 - Unregulated work

-Only regulated work requires an application to be lodged with Council for assessment.
+Only permit work requires an application to be lodged with Council for assessment.

 Permit Work is more complex in nature than other types of plumbing and drainage work and has a higher risk of failure.
-Any plumbing and drainage work that is not defined as Notifiable Work, Minor Work or Unregulated Work is therefore Compliance Assessable Work.
-Compliance Assessable Work must be performed by a licensed person and be assessed by Council for compliance with the regulations.
-A Compliance Permit must be obtained prior to commencing work.
-Further information regarding regulated work is also available from the QBCC website.
+Any plumbing and drainage work that is not defined as Notifiable Work, Minor Work or Unregulated Work is therefore Permit Work.
+Permit Work must be performed by a licensed person and be assessed by Council for compliance with the regulations.
+A Permit must be obtained prior to commencing work.
+Further information regarding Permit Work is also available from the QBCC website.

 Minor Work must be performed by a licensed person, but does not require notification to council or the QBCC.
 A list of what is defined as minor work is detailed in the Plumbing and Drainage Regulation 2019.
 Further information regarding minor work is also available from the QBCC website.

 Unregulated work is plumbing and drainage work that does not require council approval or notification.
 No licence is required to perform this work.
 A list of what is defined as unregulated work is detailed in the Plumbing and Drainage Regulation 2019.
 Further information regarding unregulated work is also available from the QBCC website

 Lodging a Plumbing application